 - Interns design a two-week elective experience in the practice area and geographic area of their choice.

 - Orientation experiences before each major component prepare interns to begin rotations with adequate training and confidence.

 - A compact program (beginning in late August and ending in early May) results in early job availability.

-- Vacation breaks throughout the program (Thanksgiving break, winter break, and spring break) allow for personal regeneration.
+- Vacation breaks throughout the program (Thanksgiving break, winter break, and spring break) promote work-life balance.